IceBerge421/Modified-Disboard-Scraper/README.md

 ### Adjusting Delay

 In my experience, Disboard is quite finnicky when it comes to handling many scraped queries.
-In order to avoid being flagged as a DOS attack and getting ratelimited by Disboard, this script includes a built-in delay between each page it scrapes.
+In order to avoid being flagged as a DOS attack and getting rate limited by Disboard, this script includes a built-in delay between each page it scrapes.
 To adjust the rate delay, simply adjust the time (in seconds) in the following line in `App.py`:

 ```
 time.sleep(5)